 • Top each pretzel with flaky sea salt if desired (I highly recommend it!)

-• Put in the fridge for 1 hour to set
+• Chill in the fridge for 45 minutes to 1 hour on the tray

 • Enjoy!